MaddieM4/djdns-hype-flat/README.md

 djdns-hype-flat
 ===============

 A script and resources to host DNS for the .hype domain using DJDNS and its file backend.
+Includes a scraper facility to import data from the HypeDNS API.
+Anything hosted on HypeDNS can be hosted with this instead, and it will be forward-compatible with DJDNS when the DEJE backend is worth using.

 ## Guide to operation